 According to the 2020 Sprout Social Index, transparency and engagement with the audience are the top two factors that give a brand a positive perception on social media.
 It’s in the name, be social!

-You see most of the social media pages we talked about here?
+Do you see most of the social media pages we talked about here?
 Well, most of their users access them through their phones, not their computers!
-79.9% of Facebook users only check the platform on their phone.
+79.9% of Facebook users only check the platform on their phones.
 Instagram’s browser version is a pale version of the app version.
 Same for Tiktok.
 More than 70% of YouTube watch time comes from mobile phones… You get the picture.

-Just like Tiktok, livestream shopping is a trend that comes from the east.
-While your mom would host Tupperware parties in your living room back in the days, livestreams are a way to invite people into your feed and create an interactive shopping experience in a modern setting.
+Just like Tiktok, Livestream shopping is a trend that comes from the east.
+While your mom would host Tupperware parties in your living room back in the day, live streams are a way to invite people into your feed and create an interactive shopping experience in a modern setting.
 Like a cool new version of the infomercial.

 Make a difference

 In what we hope will be the aftermath of the COVID-19 crisis, the world is desperate for some good news.
 Life is not only about buying things, but also about making the world a better place.
 Find creative approaches to make a difference.
 Make a difference in your local community through charity or any positive action within your reach.
 Make it part of your brand and communicate your message through your product.

 When something breaks down, the fear of having to call a customer support line can cause major anxiety for many consumers.
 The arrival of e-mail changed that for many of us, but it took away the immediacy.
 Social media, through its direct messaging to businesses, gives the best of both worlds.
 Social media gives customers a way to talk conveniently to a business without picking up a phone.
 Commenting on your customer’s posts and reviews help create a relationship between you and your customer.
 Make sure to have your social media customer support ready and you’ll be rewarded for it.

 Using social media filters, you’ve probably discovered that your co-worker Dave would one day make a fine-looking lady if he was born a woman.